 The trek from Milan is a fair old stretch to Benevento, but with the aid of fast trains, a mere 5 hours (ended up 6 plus) sat on a couple of trains, and I was easily in the town well ahead of kick off.
 Alas, in the preceding days, yet another dreadful sign of regional authorities going overboard in Italian football (especially in the south), less than 48 hours before the match, any Catania fan living out with Campania were banned from attending.
 This was truly disrespectful.
 Catania had sold 1,400 tickets, and also, every one of them would have spent money on travel, as well as potentially accommodation with a 20,30 kick-off a long way from Sicily.
 The rationale was that local police feared Catania fans would run into Cavese Ultras on the autostrada (motorway) en route back from Crotone.
 Such a scenario occurred in the autumn when the Catania tifosi had a fight, quite literally on the motorway with Casertana fans who I had been with in Picerno that afternoon, headed in the opposite direction.
 This unfortunate clash doubtlessly gave them the excuse to pull the plug, but why so late.
 It’s all very sad and it undoubtedly helped Benevento get over the line in this crucial match, winning a terrific game 2-1.
 The result meant Catania were going to finish second and the consolation of getting a bye through a shedload of early rounds, entering the Serie C play-offs at the Quarter Final stage.
 This result also meant my trip to finally see Catania at home wasn’t going to be the pivotal moment that I had hoped.

-Ahead of boarding the boat bound train, which I had joined in Salerno, the day before the match, by curious coincidence, Benevento were heading there to play Salernitana at exactly the same time as the Catania versus Picerno game.
+Boarding the boat bound train, which I had joined in Salerno the day before the match in Catania, by curious coincidence, Benevento were heading there to play Salernitana at exactly the same time.
 The gap was down to nine points, with 4 games to go, but the likelihood of postponing the promotion party for Strega (Benevento nickname) could still be a motivation for the elephants.
 Added to the consequences of the game was the need for survival points for tiddly Picerno, who have chippered up since I saw them in October and could be on the cusp of yet another term in Serie C.

 The elephant in Catania isn’t in a room, indeed he/she adorns centre stage in the Piazza del Duomo fountain.
 The elephant might well have transferred itself onto the Catania Calcio badge, but it started out as the emblem of the city, representing strength and much needed protection given the exceedingly close proximity to Etna.
 Just to add a volcanic twist to the elephant, it is made of lava stone, with the Egyptian obelisk on its back, the aspect believed to bring protection.